This article describes the Encapsulate code as feature in ApexSQL Refactor.

 Note: If the code selection is not valid or cannot be encapsulated ApexSQL Refactor will throw the warning:

-Clicking the Open button will open the generated script in the query editor.
+Clicking the Create script button will open the generated script in the query editor.
 To execute the script click the Encapsulate button.

 If the Modify source script to reference this new object option is checked it the selected code will be replaced with the new object reference after the script is executed.
 For example, selected code will be replaced with a reference to a new stored procedure: